TomCordemans/LABS/docs/decryption-of-tls-sessions/README.md

     ```powershell
     New-Item C:\Users\Student\Desktop\keys.txt
     ```
+    3. Reboot your system.

-    3. Start Wireshark and capture traffic.
+    4. Start Wireshark and capture traffic.

     ![Success](./assets/capture.png)

-    4. Open Firefox and go to a website.
+    5. Open Firefox and go to a website.

       ![Success](./assets/website.png)

-    5. Stop the capture and look for the correct session.
+    6. Stop the capture and look for the correct session.

     First, we look for frames that are containing the word "wireshark".